What To Avoid During Pregnancy: Toxicity In The Home

 Don’t be overwhelmed!
 Pick one of these areas to start with and once you are comfortable, then move to the next.

-If something isn’t clear or you need more clarity, I’m available for 20-minute free consultations, so pick up the phone and let’s have a chat.
+If something isn’t clear or you need more clarity, I’m available for online and phone eco consults, so book here and let’s have a chat.
 I’d love to help.

 This blog post contains affiliate links, which means that if you buy one of the products I recommend through a link here, I earn a tiny commission.
 I only recommend products that I, myself, use.
 I will never recommend to you something that I haven’t tried and tested!
 Please feel free to send me a message if you want to know more about any of the products I share on the blog.